-DDNS is the answer for those networking devices that have no access to a static IP, a common need for residential users.
-Basically the target system needs to run a client that talks to a master DNS server, from which after authenticating will be forwarded all request coming from the Internet.
+DDNS is the answer for those networking devices that have no access to a static IP address and a common need for residential users.
+In this post I have a Linux server at home and need to have remote access to it from any location.

 Self explanatory we want to be able to send the account password via a secure connection.